History of Suresnes: Hygiene and inter-communal integration

 In 1926, the American Bernard Flursheim (in charge of reorganizing the American Red Cross and distributing medical supplies in Europe) asked Senator Justin Godart to set up a clinic for the middle classes in the Paris region, modeled on the one in Boston.
 Marshal Foch's widow agreed to lend her name to the project.
-The authorities acquired the former Worth property, and the foundation stone for the hospital was laid on March 20, 1931.
-The initial project called for 350 beds, with architect M. Fouque in charge.
+The authorities acquired the former Worth property, and the foundation stone for the hospital was laid on March 20, 1931—the initial project called for 350 beds, with architect M. Fouque in charge.
 The Foch Foundation had to borrow eight million francs to finance the work, with the commune of Suresnes providing a guarantee for the annuity payments.
 At the start of the Second World War, the hospital was requisitioned by the French army, then occupied by the Nazis, only to be reopened in 1950.

 Old image of the Suresnes water treatment plant, one of the examples of cooperation between Suresnes and neighboring municipalities.

 Henri Sellier foresaw the metamorphosis of the Paris suburbs, which saw the disappearance of the old villages and foreshadowed the notion of Grand Paris.
 But while Suresnes had been stubbornly applying for water, gas, and electricity contracts on its own since the end of the 19th century, other communes were already making joint calls on companies.
-After his election, Henri Sellier asked to join the inter-communal bodies, joining the syndicates he had initiated for the concession of public services.
+After his election, Henri Sellier asked to join the inter-communal bodies, including the syndicates he had initiated to manage the concession of public services.
 On August 5, 1920, Suresnes was admitted by the General Council to a concession for the supply of suburban gas between the communes of Seine and Seine-et-Oise, founded in 1903 and until then comprising 55 towns.
 The town therefore signed a contract with ECFM (Lighting, heating, and power company), replacing the old 1908 contract.
 Following the prefectural decrees of February 13 and July 4, 1934, the Syndicat des communes de banlieue pour le gaz (suburban gas association) was set up as a public-private partnership.
 In July 1923, a Syndicat des communes de la Seine for electricity was formed, served by the companies Est-Lumière, Nord-Est Parisien, Ouest-Lumière, and Triphasé-Nord-Lumière, of which Suresnes was a member.
 In 1923, negotiations took place to ensure that the Compagnie des Eaux would supply water to every street in Suresnes.
 Against a backdrop of urban development linked to the construction of the garden city, the company built a 1,200 m³ reservoir in the heights of Suresnes, on the highest part of Route Charles-X, which went into service in 1936.